Shaikh Khalifa Bin Zayed Al-Nahyan Medical and Dental College: Surgery and allied departments

-Shaikh Zayed Hospital, Lahore (Urdu: شیخ زید ہسپتال لاہور)

-The hospital had 360 beds at the time of commissioning.
-In 2004, there were 713.
-Today, there are 1030.
-All the departments are recognized by the College of Physicians and Surgeons of Pakistan for FCPS training.

-The Hospital now attached with

-Shaikh Khalifa bin Zayed Al Nahyan Medical & Dental College (SKZMDC).

 Admissions

 Medical & Dental College

 Admission to all public medical & dental colleges is through a centralized system at the provincial level.
 Students are eligible to apply for MBBS or BDS programs after Higher Secondary School Certificate (HSSC) or equivalent examination.
-Candidates are selected by a admission process that includes a competitive Medical & Dental College Admission Test (MDCAT) conducted annually under the instructions of Pakistan Medical Commission and more often test is conducted by University of Health Sciences.
+Candidates are selected by an admission process that includes a competitive Medical & Dental College Admission Test (MDCAT) conducted annually under the instructions of Pakistan Medical Commission and more often test is conducted by University of Health Sciences.
 Only the students who stand higher in merit are selected by this procedure.Merit is determined by the marks obtained on the MDCAT & Higher Secondary School Certificate (HSSC) or equivalent examination.

-Foreign/International students can apply for admission through the Higher Education Commission of Pakistan.Most foreign graduated students prefer SKZMDC.
+Foreign/International students can apply for admission through the Higher Education Commission of Pakistan.

 Sheikha Fatima Institute of Nursing

 Students can apply for 4 year BSN program after HSSC or equivalent examination.
 There is no central admission policy for nursing colleges.
 Students apply directly to college of nursing for admission consideration.